dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 The intrusiveness (frequency and duration) of garbage collections is the result of the volume of allocations and the amount of survived memory on the managed heap.

 The heap can be considered as the accumulation of two heaps: the [large object heap](large-object-heap.md) and the small object heap.
 The large object heap contains objects that are 85,000 bytes and larger, which are usually arrays.
-It's rare for an instance object to be extra-large.
+It's rare for an instance object to be extra large.

 > [!TIP]
 > You can [configure the threshold size](../../core/runtime-config/garbage-collector.md#large-object-heap-threshold) for objects to go on the large object heap.